eatAWESOME/PixelmonCustomization/Pixelmon Custom NPC Shop/README.md

 	If using Pixelmon version 9.X.X (no external JSON files):
 		Rename the Pixelmon mod .jar file to end in .zip (change file type) Extract Pixelmon .zip to a folder
-	Modify "Pixelmon Custom NPC Shop.R" Line 14 to have the version selection ("8" for version 8.X.X or "9" for version 9.X.X) Modify "Pixelmon Custom NPC Shop.R" Line 15 to have the path to the Pixelmon folder (For version 9.X.X, this is the "./data/pixelmon" folder)
+		Modify "Pixelmon Custom NPC Shop.R" Line 18 to have the path to the "./world/datapacks" folder Modify "Pixelmon Custom NPC Shop.R" Line 14 to have the version selection ("8" for version 8.X.X or "9" for version 9.X.X) Modify "Pixelmon Custom NPC Shop.R" Line 15 to have the path to the Pixelmon folder (For version 9.X.X, this is the "./data/pixelmon" folder)
 	Modify "Pixelmon Custom NPC Shop.R" Line 16 to have the path to the Custom Items.xlsx